Phillip Picardi: Career

 Picardi started his publishing career as an intern at Teen Vogue.
 He then served as online beauty editor at Teen Vogue before becoming senior beauty editor at Refinery29 in September 2014.
 At Refinery29 he worked for Mikki Halpin, whose influence as well as Picardi's personal experiences led to a growing interest in political engagement alongside his work on beauty; speaking to The Guardian, he said his experience growing up gay meant "I can certainly relate to what it feels like to be underrepresented or even marginalized.
 I took sex ed classes and there was no mention of homosexuality.
 Or I would sit in religion class and be told my life was a sin."
-Picard has hosted a podcast about this subject called Unholier Than Thou, part of the Crooked Media podcast network.
+Picardi has hosted a podcast about this subject called Unholier Than Thou, part of the Crooked Media podcast network.
 The show ran for two seasons.
 Picardi is currently the Chief Marketing and Communications Officer at the Los Angeles LGBT Center.